YanKlInnomme/FoundryVTT-k4lt-assets/README.md

 ## Resource usage rights

-Please note that each resource included in this module may be subject to different copyrights.
-Some are free (such as icons and audio files), while others are subject to restrictions.
-It is imperative to respect the copyrights and licenses associated with each resource.
-Any unauthorized use, including reproduction, distribution or modification of the resources, is strictly prohibited without the prior consent of the rights holders.
+Please note that each resource included in this module may be subject to separate copyrights.
+Some resources are royalty-free (such as icons and audio sound effects), while others are subject to restrictions.
+It is imperative to comply with the copyrights and licenses pertaining to each resource.
+Any unauthorized use, including reproduction, distribution or modification, is strictly forbidden without the prior consent of the copyright holders.

-Thank you for your understanding and cooperation in ensuring respect for creators and rights holders.

 ## Prerequisites